LPD-EPFL/ubft-artifacts/README.md

 By running the experiments, you should be able to reproduce the numbers shown in:
 * **Figure 4**: End-to-end latency of different applications when either not replicated or replicated via Mu and uBFT’s fast path.
+* **Figure 5**: Median end-to-end latency for different request sizes of an unreplicated no-op application, as well as its latency when replicated with Mu, uBFT and MinBFT.

 # Detailed instructions